 Putting the Internet into perspective.

 The Berglund Center for Internet Studies at Pacific University requests proposals for up to three Berglund Fellowships.
 The Fellowships will be in the amount of $5,000.00 each, and the Fellowship awarded jointly to the Fellow and his or her School or Department.
+Faculty Fellowship will be on hold for the following year.

 By agreement with Deans and Program Directors we have linked the Berglund Fellowships to faculty and staff development at Pacific University.
 For this round of applications, we seek proposals that meet a common standard: